kaonashi-noface/contextstore/README.md

     <img alt="downloads" src="https://img.shields.io/npm/dm/ctxstore" />
 </a>

-A context decorator library designed for nodejs that harmonizes contexts within a call stack.
+A context decorator library designed for nodejs that synchronizes contexts within a call stack.

 > WARNING: This module does not yet have any functionality.
 >
 > Please do not install this module and expect it to work until you see v1.0.0.

 # Proposal

 ContextStore treats the context objects similar to function call stacks.
 A child Context will be attached to Context associated with the current call stack whenever a function tagged with the `@Context` annotation is invoked.

 Let's assume the following:

 ```ts
 class Example {
     @Context()